Your Hampi Questions Answered: 15 Things Every Backpacker Wants to Know

 What about the monkeys?

-Bold near Virupaksha Temple.
-They know tourists carry snacks.
+They're bold near Virupaksha Temple, and they know tourists carry snacks.
 Secure your belongings — they'll grab bags, water bottles, and phones.
 Don't feed them.
 Don't make eye contact.
-Keep your distance from the mothers with babies.
+And keep your distance from the mothers with babies.

 Is it safe?

 Very safe.
 Hampi is a peaceful, rural area with almost zero crime against tourists.
-The main safety concerns are:
+The main concerns are practical: